-Note: All information is as of June 30, 2018, unless otherwise noted.
-Market data as of August 29, 2018.
+Note: All information is as of September 30, 2018, unless otherwise noted.
+Market data as of October 31, 2018.

-- (1) Lease revenues under the Master Lease with Windstream to be received over the remaining initial term of 15 years, the TPx, CableSouth, and National MSO dark fiber lease transactions, and the fiber acquisition from CenturyLink,. - (2) Based on the mid-point of 2018 Outlook range provided in the Company's Earnings Release dated August 9, 2018, giving effect for the above mentioned transactions as if they had occurred on January 1, 2018.

-- 3) Net Debt or Net Secured Debt, as applicable, to Annualized Adjusted EBITDA (based on last quarter annualized). - 4) Contracts are subject to termination under certain conditions and/or may not be renewed, so actual revenue under contract could vary materially. - (5) Represents aggregate purchase price of acquired entities, TPx and CableSouth transactions, and fiber acquisition from CenturyLink. - (6) Based on management's estimate.
+- (1) Lease revenues under the Master Lease with Windstream to be received over the remaining initial term of 15 years, the TPx, CableSouth, and National MSO dark fiber lease transactions, and the fiber acquisition from CenturyLink,. - (2) Based on the mid-point of 2018 Outlook range provided in the Company's Earnings Release dated November 1, 2018, giving effect for the above mentioned transactions, as well as the acquisition of ITS, as if they had occurred on January 1, 2018. - (3) Net Debt or Net Secured Debt, as applicable, to Annualized Adjusted EBITDA (based on last quarter annualized). - (4) Contracts are subject to termination under certain conditions and/or may not be renewed, so actual revenue under contract could vary materially.
+Includes revenues under contract related to ITS transaction. - (5) Represents aggregate purchase price of acquired entities, TPx and CableSouth transactions, and fiber acquisition from CenturyLink. - (6) Based on management's estimate.